coderdiaz/coderdiaz/README.md

   </a>
 </p>

-I'm **Javier Diaz** (coderdiaz) — a Software Engineer and Product Designer crafting high-performance digital experiences.
+I'm **Javier Diaz** (coderdiaz) — a Software Engineer with experience in product design crafting high-performance digital experiences.
 With deep expertise in design systems and Jamstack architecture, I bridge the gap between elegant design and robust engineering.

 I specialize in building lightning-fast, accessible products that solve real user problems.
 My work combines technical excellence with human-centered design principles, focusing on: